How Do I File a Wrongful Death Lawsuit Against a Nursing Home?

 What evidence do I need for a wrongful death suit against a nursing home?

 In order to successfully file a wrongful death suit, you will need to prove that your loved one’s death occurred because of negligent actions committed by a nursing home staff member or employee.
-Each state has their own requirements of proof.
+Each state has its own requirements of proof.

 However, most of the time, every state requires you to prove that the nursing home owed your loved one a duty of care, which was to keep them safe and harm-free during their time living at the nursing home.
 In addition, you will need to show proof that the nursing home failed to uphold this duty of care, which directly caused your loved one’s death.
 Here are a few pieces of evidence that your attorney will help collect for your wrongful death suit: